 Using a hands-free pumping bra can help you in this regard as the pump ends up flanging on your bra.
 It makes it easier for your hands to be free to hold the baby.
-There are also breast shells that can be placed inside the bra to collect any leaks while feeding or while nursing.
+There are also breast shields that can be placed inside the bra to soak any leaks while feeding or while nursing.

-Having multiple pump parts next to you is a good idea in case something gets damaged or misplaced.
-You could place them all in a zip-lock bag and refrigerate them.
-This way, you won’t have to keep washing the same equipment and you can space them out accordingly.
-Refrigerating the bottles or the parts can strongly prevent the bacteria from growing along with other germs as well.
-Make sure you do follow the guidelines to pumping though.
+Having multiple parts of the pump available at all times is a good idea in case something gets damaged or misplaced.
+You can place them all in a zip-lock bag and refrigerate them.
+This way, you won’t have to keep washing the same equipment, and you can space them out accordingly.
+Refrigerating can help you prevent bacterial growth, which can affect your child’s health.
+Make sure you follow the guidelines for pumping though.

 7. Have Realistic Expectations